1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 For more ways to save on your trip, see these 26 secrets to save on travel and the 20 best travel sites to save you money.

 If you stuff a few dollars into the Salvation Army pot every time you go to a store or say yes to every colleague who is collecting money at the office for a special cause, your generosity could easily break your budget.
 Make a plan for your seasonal giving: Identify specific organizations that you care about, and allocate appropriate funds for them.
 Leave room in your budget for some discretionary donations, and be prepared to confidently and politely decline some requests once you've reached your limit.
 See Make the Most of Your Charitable Giving for more advice on how your donations can have the most impact.

-Be especially wary of e-mail and telephone solicitations because they could be scams (see 10 Online Risks to Avoid During the Holidays).
+Be especially wary of e-mail and telephone solicitations because they could be scams (see How to Avoid Charity Scams).